-- Laura Borgstede has more than 20 years executive management and public relations experience working with business-to-business and business-to-consumer companies of all sizes.
-In her career, Laura has successfully managed company and product launches and public relations campaigns for industry leaders in the communications field, beginning with the first digital network launch (Sprint Spectrum), the first consumer mobile phone, the first “world phone" as well as the first wireless data applications.
-She has developed an expertise in the mobile/ wireless and telecommunications markets, which allows her to have extremely close relationships with the editors and analysts in senior positions in these industries.
+30 companies’ liquidity events – whether IPO or acquisition.
+She has successfully directed company and product launches for industry leaders in the communications field, beginning with the first digital network launch (Sprint Spectrum), the first smartphone (Nokia), the first “world phone” (Bosch Telecom) as well as the first wireless data applications.
+She has developed an expertise and passion in the mobile, wireless and telecommunications markets, which allows her to have extremely close relationships with the editors and analysts in senior positions in these industries.

-- Before joining Hill & Knowlton, Laura was with Crescent Communications in Atlanta, where she managed integrated marketing communications programs for companies such as Nokia, Scientific-Atlanta, IBM, BARCO and many others.
+Before joining Hill & Knowlton, Laura was with Crescent Communications in Atlanta, where she managed integrated marketing communications programs for companies such as Nokia, Scientific-Atlanta, IBM, BARCO and many others.

-- Laura also has a strong passion to provide strategic counsel and assistance for the industry';s tradeshows and conferences.
+Laura also has a strong passion to provide strategic counsel and assistance for the industry’s tradeshows and conferences.
 She has served on the advisory boards for many of them, including SUPERCOMM, CTIA, VON, Billing World, Internet Telephony Expo, PulverMedia, IEC and many more.
 Her passion is to help these events advance and grow, leading the industries they serve.
 She founded a conference/ events trade newsletter called PR Vibes™ (www.prvibes.com) in 2000 to help busy executives evaluate major industry trade shows in terms of their marketing dollar value.
 She serves as the editor-in-chief of this unique trade publication.

-- In addition to her passion for the industry’s events, Laura seeks to help her industry’s key trade publications and journalists succeed – in any climate.
+In addition to her passion for the industry’s events, Laura seeks to help her industry’s key trade publications and journalists succeed – in any climate.
 She has served on the advisory boards for many new and transitioning trade publications and has helped more than 15 analyst firms/publications hire the industry’s elite by making discrete introductions.
 (Her second job could be as an industry recruiter.)
 She also regularly interviews Editors-in-Chief of leading publications and the presidents and CEOs of the industry’s market research and analyst firms for the PR Vibes™ newsletter.
 The newsletter also regularly covers media, analyst and blogger moves around the industry.

-- A 2008 Stevie Awards for Women in Business finalist, Laura is an “e-lumni” of the Entrepreneurs’ Organization and a member of WorldWIT (Women.
+A 2008 Stevie Awards for Women in Business finalist, Laura is an “e-lumni” of the Entrepreneurs’ Organization and a member of WorldWIT (Women.
 Insights.
 Technology), the Public Relations Society of America, Atlanta Telecom Professionals, Wireless Technology Forum, Women in Wireless and the Radio Club of America.
 She served on the Board of Directors for Venture ’98, the venture funding event coordinated by Council for Entrepreneurial Development (CED) in RTP, N.C.
 Laura holds a Bachelor’s degree in Public Relations from Florida State University.